 - Ideally, Backblaze should be able to complete your initial backup in 30 days.
 If your initial backup is estimated to take longer due to a lot of data or slow internet connection, then Backblaze is not the best solution for you.

-- At least once every two weeks make sure Backblaze runs for five hours in "Continuously" backup mode (the default) and check afterwards that the main control panel says "Remaining Files: 0 files / 0 KB".
+- At least once every two weeks make sure Backblaze runs for four hours in "Continuously" backup mode (the default) and check afterwards that the main control panel says "Remaining Files: 0 files / 0 KB".
 This is a check that you are all caught up and that your backup is working properly.
 Remember, Backblaze is a live mirror of your current hard drive contents and not a permanent archival service, if your computer does not contact the Backblaze datacenter for six months then your account will be cancelled and the mirrored copy deleted from the Backblaze datacenter.

 - If you have external drives, it is even more important that you run Backblaze continuously for four hours at least once every two weeks, with all the drives included in the backup connected simultaneously.
 If an external hard drive is detached for more than 30 days Backblaze interprets this as data that has been permanently deleted and securely deletes the copy from the Backblaze datacenter.
 When the main control panel says "Remaining Files: 0 files / 0 KB" after five hours of continuous running with your external drives attached then you know your backup is safe and caught up.
 Click here for more information on external hard drives and Backblaze.